ERGO Corporate Governance

 Compliance at ERGO

-ERGO’s Compliance Management System ensures the observance of statutory and corporate regulations within the organisation, thus protecting customers’ interests and avoiding risks to the Company.
+ERGO’s Compliance Management System ensures the adherence to statutory and corporate regulations within the organisation, thus protecting customers’ interests and avoiding risks to the company.

 Regulations and Guidelines